codership/galera/Docs_tommi/python3/source/backingupthecluster.rst

 cluster nodes are identical, backing up one node backs up the entire cluster.

-However, such backups will have no *global transaction ID* associated with them.
+However, such backups will have no :term:`Global Transaction ID`s associated with them.
 You can use these backups to recover data, but they cannot be used to recover a Galera node to a well-defined state.
 Furthermore, the backup procedure may block the clusteroperation for the duration of backup, in the case of a blocking backup.

-You can associate a *global transaction ID* with the backup and avoid cluster stalling by carrying out the backup in the same manner as a state snapshot transfer between the nodes.
+You can associate a :term:`Global Transaction ID` with the backup and avoid cluster stalling by carrying out the backup in the same manner as a state snapshot transfer between the nodes.
 For that: